hliulab/wsi2time/README.md

 Then the coordinate files will be saved to ```tile_results/patches``` and the mask files that show contours of slides will be saved to ```tile_results/masks```.

-## Train Contrast Learning Model and Masked Autoencoders
+## Training Contrastive learning model and masked autoencoders
 Run train/train_adco.py to train contrast learning model on tiles, you should write Adco/ops/argparser.py to configure the data source and the save address and ADCO related parameters firstly.